kestra-io/docs/docs/getting-started/README.md

   level: ERROR
 ```

-You will see the Topology of your flow as a graph in the `Topology` tab.
+You will see the topology of your flow as a graph in the `Topology` tab.

 ![Flow Topology](./assets/flow-3.png)

 ## Execute your first flow
-Now let's execute our first flow and see it running :
+Now let's execute our first flow and see it running:

+* Go to the `Execute` tab.
-* Now hit the button `Execute` on top Tabs.
+* Hit the `Execute` button on top.
 * You will see in real-time the execution of the current flow.
 ![Execution Gantt](./assets/execution-1.png)
-* Look at the log of the current tasks on `Logs`
+* Look at the log of the current task in the `Logs` tab.
 ![Execution Log](./assets/execution-2.png)
 * And watch the topology of the current execution.
 ![Execution Topology](./assets/execution-3.png)